akielaries/NAU-CYB410/assignment-1/pt-2.md

 Static and Dynamic Config both are dealing with the hardcoding of settings that eventually get executed at runtime.
 Here the questions of what is the target and destination get answered.
-In addition to the hardcoding of generic settings, dynamic features that imply additional comlexity can be scene like redirection URLs of targets and destination addresses, URL masks, log disabling, sets of URLs performing Transaction Authenticaion Number (TAN) harvesting, as well as URL maks that contain corresponding HTML blocks injecting into webpages who match the Webinjects requests.
+In addition to the hardcoding of generic settings, dynamic features that imply additional comlexity such as redirection URLs of targets and destination addresses, URL masks, log disabling, sets of URLs performing Transaction Authenticaion Number (TAN) harvesting, as well as URL maks that contain corresponding HTML blocks injecting into webpages who match the Webinjects requests.
 The bot is